This surface across which my daily eyes sweep –

 and shrug or sigh;

-the shadows of the yet-standing oak –
+to receive the shadows of the living oak –

 so a vibrant form may shimmer